mui/base-ui/README.md

 ## Changelog

-The [changelog](https://github.com/mui/base-ui/releases) is regularly updated to reflect what's changed in each new release.
+The [changelog](https://github.com/mui/base-ui/releases) reflects what has changed in each new release.

 ## Roadmap